jaredaritter/Boxman-Adventure-Travel/README.md

 * Skills application of prior learning in real world example

 ## Task list
-* crop chosen pictures
+* Crop chosen pictures
-* choose color palette
+* Choose color palette
-* talk with suzie about layout and animations
+* Talk with suzie about layout and animations
-* Tours sections with boxes with text below image
+* Increase top and bottom margins on article sections
+* Flesh out survey section
-    * Animation on mouseover
+    * add animation or page change on submit?
-* Our services
+    * may not work with submit button and may need to chage to event listener
+    * fireworks page and/or video?